StuLast/TAP-JUCE-6-Tutorial-Supplementals/Tutorial_01/Supplemental.md

 Once again we are back to talking about specificity and clarity of intent.
 Should you a programmer revisit Josh's code months or years down the line, is the intent that the code is part of the specific Juce library, or is it specific to another project?

+## A final thought on the benefits of namespacing

+Namespacing makes our programming lives easier.
+For me, one of the biggest benefits comes with naming classes, methods etc.  As an example, let's think about an imaginary but commonly used method in audio programming, creating a sine wave.
+In a whole host of audio programming libraries, including JUCE,  there will be a synthesizer.
+But what if I wanted to come up with my own specific approach to generating a sine wave, to specific tolerances for the specific purpose of my software?

+Looking at the other libraries, there will be such method names as "synth", "synthesizer", "mutliSynth" etc etc - the possibilities are endless.
+With some many useful names taken up, what should I do - although unique, I think "StusFunkySynthomograph" is a bit of a mouthful, hard to read, not obvious,  and not really that necessary.
+By wrapping my synth class code in a namespace, such as stuSynth, I can still use clear and obvious naming such as getSinWave.
+To make use of this all I'd need to do then is use stuSynth::synth.